George5683/GatorGrid-Mesh/GatorGrid-Kicad/README.md

 ## Kicad Designs

-Design are seperated into versions based on functionality and Design stages
+Design are separated into versions based on functionality and Design stages

-*Start from BETA BUILD the first design V(X.0) is always the dev kit with extra Pico pinouts sockets for monitoring*
+*Starting from BETA BUILD the first design V(X.0) is always the dev kit with extra Pico pinouts sockets for monitoring*

 # Kicad Stages
-- Alpha Build (V1.0+)
+- INITIAL BUILD (V0.1 & V1.0)
-- Beta Build (V2.0+)
+- ALPHA BUILD (V2.0+)
-- Final Build (V3.0+)
+- BETA BUILD (V3.0+)
+- FINAL BUILD (V4.0+)

+# External Sensor
+At the moment the external sensor list is limited but can be expanded as needed
+- DHT11 external PCB extension